-- Timely, written notification of the decision to convene an inquiry and the research misconduct allegation; - An opportunity to comment on the inquiry report and have his/her comments attached to the report; - Be notified of the outcome of the inquiry, and receive a copy of the inquiry report that includes a copy of the institution's policy and procedures on research misconduct; - Timely, written notification of the decision to proceed with an investigation, and the allegations to be investigated, including any new allegations not addressed in the inquiry; - Be interviewed during the investigation, have the opportunity to correct the recording or transcript of the interview, and have the corrected recording or transcript included in the record of the investigation; - Have interviewed during the investigation any witness who has been reasonably identified by the respondent as having information on relevant aspects of the investigation; and - Have the opportunity to review and comment on the draft investigation report, and have his/her comments attached to this report.

-- If not found to have committed research misconduct, the opportunity to request reasonable and practical assistance from Mines in restoring his or her reputation. - 9.
+- Timely, written notification of a decision to convene an inquiry and of the research misconduct allegation; - An opportunity to comment on the inquiry report and have their comments attached to the report; - Be notified of the outcome of the inquiry, and receive a copy of the inquiry report; - Timely, written notification of the decision to proceed with an investigation, and the allegations to be investigated,; - Be interviewed during the investigation, have the opportunity to correct the recording or transcript of the interview, and have the corrected recording or transcript included in the record of the investigation; - Have interviewed during the investigation any witness who has been reasonably identified by the respondent as having information relevant to the investigation; and - Have the opportunity to review and comment on the draft investigation report, and have their comments attached to the report. - 8.
+If not found to have committed research misconduct, the opportunity to request reasonable and practical assistance from Mines in restoring his or her reputation. - 9.
 The respondent may admit that research misconduct occurred and that he or she committed the research misconduct.
-In this event, and upon consultation with the RIO and/or other institutional officials, as appropriate, the VPRTT may terminate the institution's review of an allegation that has been admitted.
+In this event, and upon consultation with the RIO and/or other institutional officials, as appropriate, the VPRTT may terminate the institution's review of an allegation.
 The institution's acceptance of the admission and any proposed settlement or resolution may be subject to and conditioned upon the approval of federal oversight and funding agencies, as appropriate and required by federal law or policy.